Find Affordable College Courses

 SHSU undergraduate students pay an average of $18,752 in tuition and fees each year.
 While working on their degree, history majors at SHSU accumulate an average of around $27,451 in student debt.
 The average monthly payment of a loan this size is about $128, assuming that the borrower is on a 10-year repayment plan.

-SHSU also claimed a spot on our Best History Schools in the Southwest Region list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, SHSU also did well on our Best History Schools in the Southwest Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

 #4